DUI Defense Lawyer in Miami, FL

 You then have a right to review the action of the officer as follows:

-A request for a formal or informal review of the suspension must be filed with the appropriate division of the Department of Motor Vehicles office within ten days from the date of arrest or issuance of the notice of suspension, whichever is later.
+A request for a formal or informal review of the suspension must be filed with the appropriate division of the Department of Motor Vehicles within 10 days from the date of arrest or the issuance of the notice of suspension, whichever is later.

-If the person arrested requests a formal review, the department shall schedule a hearing to be held within 30 days after such a request is received.
-The driver may request subpoenas from the division for the purpose of compelling the attendance of any witness.
-The driver is responsible for the service of the subpoenas and payment of any witness fee.
+If the person arrested requests a formal review, the department shall schedule a hearing within 30 days of receiving the request.
+The driver may request subpoenas from the division to compel the attendance of any witness.
+The driver is responsible for serving the subpoenas and paying any witness fees.

-At the hearing, the hearing officer, who is employed by the Dept. of Highway Safety and Motor Vehicles, shall receive into evidence any documents timely submitted to the division including the citation, arrest affidavit, breath or blood test results, refusal affidavit, alcohol influence report, and any videotape of the driver.
-The hearing officer shall determine from these documents and any relevant evidence presented by the driver whether the suspension is supported by a preponderance of the evidence.
+At the hearing, the hearing officer, who is employed by the Dept of Highway Safety and Motor Vehicles, shall receive into evidence any documents timely submitted to the division, including the citation, arrest affidavit, breath or blood test results, refusal affidavit, alcohol influence report, and any videotape of the driver.
+The hearing officer shall determine from these documents and any relevant evidence presented by the driver whether a preponderance of the evidence supports the suspension.
 The department shall forward the hearing officer’s order to the driver within seven (7) days from the hearing.
 A driver may appeal the order by petition for writ of certiorari to the circuit court.

-If the person requests an informal review, the department shall conduct an informal review, which shall consist of an examination of all materials submitted by the officer and the driver.
+If the person requests an informal review, the department shall conduct one, consisting of an examination of all materials submitted by the officer and the driver.
 No testimony of a witness or other evidence shall be heard.
-The hearing officer shall determine whether the suspension is supported by a preponderance of the evidence.
+The hearing officer shall determine whether a preponderance of the evidence supports the suspension.
 The order shall be transmitted to the driver no later than 21 days after the expiration of the temporary permit.
 A driver may appeal an informal review order by petition for writ of certiorari to the circuit court.

-You will definitely want to contact an attorney immediately about these matters due to the strict deadlines involved.
+You will definitely want to contact an attorney immediately regarding these matters, given the strict deadlines involved.

 Contact an Experienced Miami DUI Attorney

 Over the years, we have represented hundreds of clients in a wide range of cases.
-There is a good chance that we have dealt with your type of case and have represented clients who shared similar needs and concerns that you may have.
-Feel free to browse through the results section of our site for a representative sample of some of our past cases and the results we have achieved for our clients.
+There is a good chance we have handled your type of case and represented clients with similar needs and concerns to yours.
+Feel free to browse the results section of our site for a representative sample of our past cases and the results we have achieved for our clients.

 By taking the immediate action of hiring an attorney to defend yourself, you are minimizing the chances that your criminal case will have lasting consequences for your career, personal life, and reputation.